AOR AR-DV1 "Digital

 rear for all bands.

-In side by side testing with the Icom IC-R8600 that in some situations,
+In side by side testing with the Icom IC-R8600 (pre-amp ON),

 helped here.
 But in general it was a pretty close horse race.
+However the IC-R8600 did better in the 800 MHz > area (with the preamp on).
 Downside

 is with the shrill-sharp audio quality on MW / SW bands (more on this